902 North 7th Street

 Does insurance cover this treatment?

 Most insurers now cover laser or radiofrequency ablation when medically indicated.
 The procedure is not covered for cosmetic treatment.
 It is usually necessary to show that the patient has failed conservative management.
 This will usually involve the use of compression stockings for 3 months without significant improvement.
-Our office will submit all necessary information to obtain insurance pre-certification prior to any procedure.
+Our office will submit all necessary information to obtain insurance pre-certification before any procedure.